Getting better: China's new coronavirus cases trend lower

 All airports in Hubei resumed some domestic flights on Sunday, with the exception of Wuhan’s Tianhe airport, which will open to domestic flights on April 8.
 Flights from Hubei to Beijing remain suspended.

 A train arrived in Wuhan on Saturday for the first time since the city was placed in lockdown two months ago.
-Greeting the train, Hubei Communist Party Secretary Ying Yong described Wuhan as “a city full of hope” and said its people heroism and hard work had “basically cut off transmission” of the virus.
+Greeting the train, Hubei Communist Party Secretary Ying Yong described Wuhan as “a city full of hope” and said the heroism and hard work of its people had “basically cut off transmission” of the virus.

-Saturday’s sole case of domestically transmitted coronavirus was recorded in Henan province, bordering Hubei.
+Concerns have been raised that a large number of undiagnosed asymptomatic patients could return to circulation once transport restrictions are eased.

+China’s top medical adviser, Zhong Nanshan, played down that risk in comments to state broadcaster CCTV on Sunday.
+Zhong said asymptomatic patients were usually found by tracing the contacts of confirmed cases, which had so far shown no sign of rebounding.

 With the world’s second-biggest economy expected to shrink for the first time in four decades this quarter, China is set to unleash hundreds of billions of dollars in stimulus.